 LOCATION ||--o{ INVENTORY : stocks

-Sample systems shown: The diagram below illustrates representative vendor systems; the complete generated dataset includes all 45 systems with their full table lineage and integration points across 5-year history and live streams.
+Sample systems shown: The diagram below illustrates representative vendor systems; the complete generated dataset includes all 46 systems with their full table lineage and integration points across history backfill and live streams.

 Each table follows the {source_system_}__{entity} naming convention (e.g. salesforce__account, manhattan_oms__order_header), preserving the vendor-native column shape and foreign keys from each product's real export schema.
 VibeBI infers master-data conformance when it promotes records to silver and gold.